Locations:

 How to do CPR

-1. If the person isn’t breathing, put one of your hands over the other and place them in the middle of the person’s chest (right under their nipples).
+1. Put one of your hands over the other and place them in the middle of the person’s chest (slightly under their nipples).
 If you’re helping a child up to age 8, use one hand and place it right above the bottom of their breastbone.

-2. Putting the force of your body weight behind it, push your hands down hard in the middle of the person’s chest.
-Use the heel of your hand, or the part just before your wrist.
-Keep your arms straight.
+2. With the force of your body weight behind it, push your hands down hard in the middle of their chest for a second.
+Use the heel of your hand or the part just before your wrist.
+Keep your elbows straight.

-4. People who have CPR training can pause compressions to give the person two mouth-to-mouth rescue breaths for every 30 compressions (about 20 seconds or so).
+If you have CPR training, you can pause compressions to give the person two mouth-to-mouth rescue breaths.
+Give two breaths for every 30 compressions (about 20 seconds or so).

-1. Pinch the person’s nose closed while tilting their head back a little and their chin up.
+1. Pinch their nose closed while tilting their head back a little and their chin up.

 While you’re doing CPR, someone should be bringing an AED to use to help with resuscitating the person.